karlness/EC444/README.md

 # Individual skills
 Hello, I am Karl Carisme.
-I keep my repositories organized and well documented.
+I keep my repositories organized and well-documented.
 In general, each skill exists in a cluster subfolder.

+# NOT FOR PUBLIC USE, PLEASE STAY CLEAR OF ACADEMIC DISHONESTY!